tagZero/react-auth/README.md

 This project is still in development.

 There are 3 components with light/dark themes.
 You can see `Login` component below.
-Others are similar to `Login`.
-HTML5 validations included (email, required).
+HTML5 validations are included (email, required, max length, strong password).
+Notifications are provided by React-Toastify
 - Login
-- Register: Currently provides 4 fields firstName, lastName, email, password.
-It will allow customization in the upcoming releases.
+- Register (Fields are `firstName, lastName, birthDate, email and password`.
+It will allow customization in the future.)
 - Reset Password

 ![ss-light] ![ss-dark]